claranet/terraform-azurerm-regions/CONTRIBUTING.md

 ### Our Standards

-Examples of behavior that contributes to creating a positive environment
+Examples of behavior that contribute to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* Using a welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community